-Of course, the reason some saw the dress differently to others was down to how our eyes perceive light and colour.
-Which got us thinking about our perception of colour, particularly in advertising, where certain colours work to stimulate certain emotions in consumers.
-As ‘the dress’ proved, colour can have a powerful effect on our visual senses, which is why it’s so important to utilise it when it comes to marketing your business.
+The reason some saw the dress differently to others was down to how our eyes perceive light and colour.
+It proved that colour can have a powerful effect on our visual senses, which is why it’s so important to utilise it when it comes to marketing your business.

 Colour in Branding

 Think about a brand that you love.
-Setting aside the products they sell or the purpose of their business, what is the first thing that springs to mind when you imagine the brand?
+What is the first thing that springs to mind when you imagine the brand?
 We’re guessing it will be a certain feeling, whether that be trust or excitement, optimism or serenity.
-What you may not realise is that whatever emotion you’re feeling when you think of that brand is often influenced by the colours used in their logo or on their website.
+That emotion you’re feeling is often influenced by the colours used in their logo or on their website.

-According to the study Exciting Red and Competent Blue, colours greatly influence how customers view the personality of a brand, and as additional studies have revealed that our brains prefer brands that we recognise immediately, the relationship between brand and colour is key when creating a brand identity.
+According to the study Exciting Red and Competent Blue, colours greatly influence how customers view the personality of a brand.
+Colour can play a part in sales, conversion rate and even just how recognisable you are as a business.

 To get a better idea of what Aeker discovered in her study, we’ve highlighted the traits that are commonly associated with each colour and the brands that wear their colours loud and proud…